 Every router has a reset button, often on its underside.
 You need a pointy object for this job.
 Here are the steps:

-- Plug the router into power, wait a few minutes minute for it to boot up fully.
-Now use a pin (or a pointy object) to press and hold the reset button for about 10 seconds.
-You’ll note that the router will restart — its LED status light will recycle.
+- Plug the router into power, and wait a few minutes for it to boot up fully.
+Now, use a pin (or a pointy object) to press and hold the reset button for about 10 seconds.
+You’ll note that the router will restart, and its LED status light will recycle.
 And that’s it.

-If you want to make sure the router has reset, wait for a minute or two for the router to fully boot up again to see the Wi-Fi network is gone and the default Wi-Fi network is now available.
+If you want to ensure the router has reset, wait for a minute or two for the router to fully boot up again to see if the Wi-Fi network is gone and the default Wi-Fi network is now available.

 Extra: The 30-30-30 router reset

-With some old routers — those of Wi-Fi 4 and older — you might want to try the 30-30-30 reset method to ensure the router is fully reset.
+With some old routers—those of Wi-Fi 5 and older—you might want to try the 30-30-30 reset method to ensure the router is fully reset.
 Here’s how:

-- With the router fully powered on, press and hold the reset button for 30 seconds.
+- Press and hold the reset button for 30 seconds with the router fully powered on.

 - Without releasing the reset button, unplug the power and keep holding the reset button for another 30 seconds.